TnDgla/FlipkartClone/README.md

 ---

 ### **Flowchart**

-#### **Program Overview**
+![Flowchart]()

+---

+### **Project Structure for Feature Implementation**
-This project is structured to ensure systematic and incremental development.
+This project is structured to ensure a systematic and incremental development process.
 Each week builds upon the previous deliverables, enabling a smooth transition from basic to advanced functionalities.

-**Flowchart:**

-![Flowchart]()
+**NOTE:** Participants are encouraged to customize the design and functionality to make the application unique.

 ---